From Circulation to Collectibles: The Long Story of 'W' Mint Quarters

 How many “W” quarters were minted?
 Only 10 million were produced each year from 2019 to 2020, with 2 million for each design.
 This limited mintage made them rare and desirable among collectors.

 Unlike other collectible coins that are sold directly to collectors, the 2019 "W" quarters were released directly into circulation.
 This strategy was aimed at creating excitement and encouraging people to search for these rare coins in their everyday transactions.
+It’s rather like hard time tokens at their time.

 Designs and Themes